farcasterxyz/protocol/docs/SPECIFICATION.md

 It consists of a series of anonymous Δ-state CRDT's, each of which govern a data type and how it can be updated.
 CRDT's ensure that operations are commutative, associative and idempotent while never moving causally backward.
 Formally, CRDT's have a state S and a merge function merge(m, S) which returns a new state S' >= S.

 The delta-graph imposes additional rules that govern when messages can be added to a CRDT, usually depending on the external state.
-The delta-graph is idempotent but because of its dependency on state, it is not commutative, associative or guarantee to move causally forward.
+The delta-graph is idempotent but because of its dependency on state, it is not commutative, associative or guaranteed to move causally forward.

 ## 2.1 Signer CRDT

-Signer state must be managed with a Two-Phase Set CRDT[^two-phase-set] which keeps tracks of SignerAdd and SignerRemove messages using an add-set and a remove-set.
+Signer state must be managed with a Two-Phase Set CRDT[^two-phase-set] which keeps track of SignerAdd and SignerRemove messages using an add-set and a remove-set.

 A conflict occurs if two messages in the CRDT have the same values for `m.data.fid` and `m.data.body.signer`.
 The CRDT must resolve conflicts by applying the following rules: